GITD245/Magi/README.md

 ### MAGI
-A Efficient MOE Expert Parallel Training System base on FastMoE and Megatron
+A Efficient MoE Expert Parallel Training System base on FastMoE and Megatron

 ### Quick Start
 Recommend using nvcr.io/nvidia/pytorch:24.03-py3 image to install.